-I’m a PhD student at the university of Toronto working to create advances at the intersection of machine learning and genomics.
-I am passionate about the subject because the consequences of discovery are so significant - biology is all around us and yet we understand so little of it.
+I’m a cofounder at BlankBio working to build RNA foundation models at the intersection of machine learning and biology.
+I am passionate about the field because the consequences of discovery are significant.
+Biology is all around us, yet we understand so little of it.

-Prior to starting my PhD I worked as a computational biologist at Deep Genomics where I worked on translating foundational research in machine learning and genomics into pre-clinical applications.
+Prior to starting BlankBio I did my PhD at the University of Toronto, working on self-supervised learning for biological sequences.
+Before that I worked as a computational biologist at Deep Genomics, where I translated foundational research in machine learning and genomics into pre-clinical applications.

-My PhD projects are in the areas of self-supervised contrastive training, and data efficient learning for biological sequences.
+My interests are in RNA biology and therapeutics, representation learning for biological sequences, and how to make AI tools useful for scientists.
 I am broadly curious and would love to discuss new and ongoing projects.

 Y Combinator (S25)